 - Reduce weight and repetitions

-In combination with an easier training week, focused nutrition by eating enough calories per day full of the needed water, electrolytes, amino acids, vitamins, minerals and macronutrients you need not only for fuel but to fully recover.
-Adding eight hours of sleep each night to this recovery week is the final component to removing plateaus, increasing energy levels, and even avoiding injury.
+In combination with an easier training week, focus your nutrition by eating enough calories per day (full of the needed water, electrolytes, amino acids, vitamins, minerals and macronutrients) not only for fuel but to recover fully.
+Adding eight hours of sleep each night to this recovery week is the final component to removing plateaus, increasing energy levels and even possibly avoiding injury.